sid24rane/System-Design-Interview-Questions/README.md

 - Design a kind of kindle fire application where we can subscribe news channel and read the news from all publishers as a digital format
 - Design a realtime Video chat like Google Duo
 - Design News paper & Magazine subscription system
+- Design a system like Hackerrank/Codechef/Topcoder
+- Design a concurrent Hashmap
+- Design an ATM Machine system which can support massive amount of transactions
+- Design Airport Baggage system
+- Design Flight Information Display system
+- Design a conference room booking system for a company which can have offices in multiple cities, each city can have multiple buildings, each building can have multiple floors, each floor can have multiple rooms.
+Each room can have features like capacitiy, video conferencing available, etc.
+- Design newsfeed feature of Facebook
+- Design an efficient Mail delivery system
+- Design like/dislike feature at Youtube scale.
+- Design Paypal
+- Design Air traffic control system
+- Design a realtime service which tells your friends who is online
+- Design Google Maps
+- Design Grammarly